 Understanding the Difference – UI Vs. UX

 A lot of newbie designers misunderstand the terms UI and UX to mean the same thing.
-The first step to creating a winning app is to understand the difference between the two and then ensuring that both are up to mark.
+The first step to creating a winning app is understanding the difference between the two and ensuring that both are up to mark.

 User Experience (UX)

 At the crux of every product in the world is its ability to satisfy its users.
 Regardless of how great you think your solution is, if your end consumers are dissatisfied with it, it will all go down the drain.
 This is the main philosophy behind user experience.

 UX, or user experience, refers to the process of improving user satisfaction with a product, and in this case, your app.
 This is achieved by boosting the accessibility, usability, and performance of the app.
 Overall, users must feel pleased when interacting with your solution.

 Coined by Don Norman, UX describes the significance of having a user-centered design.
 Each app design decision must be made after considering the wants, expectations, and needs of the users.
 Note that here the medium is not limited to the digital solution.

 While many tend to think that UX is only limited to the users’ interaction with the app, this is not the case.
 Instead, UX encompasses perceptions of consumers prior to, during, and after their use of the app.
 This includes crafting the most compelling overview of the app, the download process, the actual usage of the app, and the post-usage interaction with the business.

 For example, in the case of an Ecommerce app, the user experience will involve the branding efforts of the business, the ease of downloading it from the app store, the reviews users read, the push notifications or emails the brands send on behalf of the app, etc.